Max Planck Summer Internship Program

 PLEASE NOTE: Due to organizational reasons, there will be no MaxSIP in summer 2024.
 We aim to resume the program for summer 2025.
 Information on application deadlines and participating labs can be found on this website in fall 2024.

 Our Summer Internship Program (MaxSIP) provides the opportunity for highly motivated undergraduate students to join one of the labs at the Martinsried, near Munich based Max Planck Institute for Biological Intelligence (MPI-BI) and the Max Planck Institute of Biochemistry (MPIB).
 The program will allow you to become familiar with different scientific approaches and laboratory methods.
 The aim of our internship program is to provide excellent students with a broad range of research experiences and knowledge to promote them early on in their career.

-For more information on these and other research labs, please visit
+For information on our research labs, please visit

 research groups of the Max Planck Institute of Biological Intelligence (MPI-BI) and